sage-code/eve/manual/overview.md

 **examples**

-The most simple block statement start with "begin" and end with "done;"
+The most simple block statement start with "begin" and end with "done"
 ```
 given
   ** integer numbers